WTIP

-WTIP is a Community-based Public Radio formatted broadcast radio station licensed to Grand Marais, Minnesota, serving Cook County, Minnesota.
+WTIP is a Community-based public radio formatted broadcast radio station licensed to Grand Marais, Minnesota, serving Cook County, Minnesota.
 WTIP is owned and operated by Cook County Community Radio Corporation.

-Full Power Translators
+Full power translators

 In addition to the main station, WTIP is relayed by two full power translators to widen its broadcast area and cover all of Cook County, Minnesota.